Today, I am excited to share a fun before and after project with you – our boys’ bathroom makeover!

 For the vanity color, I chose Benjamin Moore – Kendall Charcoal in a satin finish.
-I liked the contrast with the white walls and I also wanted the vanity to be a little darker than the gray in the new shower curtain.
+In my opinion, it’s the perfect vanity color for a boy bathroom and I liked the contrast with the white walls.
+Also, I wanted the vanity to be a little darker than the gray in the new shower curtain.
 It had been years since I painted a cabinet and this time it seemed a little easier.
 Not that I plan on doing it all the time though!

 If you want all the details on how I painted this vanity, be sure to read – How to Paint a Bathroom Vanity.

 New accessories make a big difference:

 I think you’ll agree that accessories are important when you are updating a boy bathroom…or any room for that matter!